ngrunwald/gavagai/README.md

 :focusable? true, :label "test", :font nil}
 ```

  The map keys are keywords obtained by removing the `get` or `is` prefix, hyphenizing the java method name, and adding a final `?` if the method returns a boolean.
 You can check what keys gavagai will use for every eligible methods by using the `inspect-class` function.
+You can also use regexp patterns instead of keywords to select methods in the options.

 ```clojure
 (g/inspect-class java.util.Date)